-Fast forward less than two years later, and Armand teamed up with little known soul vocalist Duane Harden for a track that already taken off hugely at the previous year’s Miami Music Conference, an annual event for tastemakers, DJs and producers flocked to to champion and find the next big floorfillers.
+Fast forward less than two years later, and Armand teamed up with little known soul vocalist Duane Harden for a track that had already taken off hugely at the previous year’s Miami Music Conference, an annual dance music event which tastemakers, DJs and producers flocked to to champion and find the next big floorfillers.

 With an engaging lyric about frustration at the experience of prejudice and discrimination, and a sample of the string riff from McFadden and Whitehead’s ‘Ain’t No Stopping Us Now’, ‘You Don’t Know Me’ was one of the records immediately championed for great things.